marco-company/purchase-workflow/purchase_stock_picking_show_currency_rate/readme/CONFIGURE.rst

 #.
 Go to Invoicing > Configuration > Currencies and go to EUR
 #.
 Go to Rates smart-button
 #.
 Update 01/01/2010 record and change rate to 1.5

+To change the currency rate display style on pickings:

+- Go to Accounting (or Invoicing) → Configuration → Settings.
+- In the Picking Rate Display Type section, select the default display type for all currencies.